sifisKoen/K8s-and-Docker-Tutorials/Kubernetes Objects/ReplicaSet.md

 You can go to your file --> vim / (a path) /<filename>
 and go to change the replicas field.
 Second:
-Save your change and go aout from vim: <Esc>, :wq!
+Save your change and go out from vim: <Esc>, :wq!
 Third:
 type the comand:
 >kubectl replace -f replicaset-definition.yml